mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     to determine if any of the channels are ready (readiness selection)
     * teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention
-* Selection keys remember what you are interested in for each channel
-    * track the operations of interest that their channel is currently ready to perform
 * invoking `select()` on a selector object causes that the associated keys are updated by checking all the channels registered with that selector
-* by iterating over these keys, you can service each channel that has become ready since the last time you invoked `select()`
+* by iterating over these keys, we can service each channel that has become ready since the last time we invoked `select()`
-* selectors provide the capability to ask a channel if it's ready to perform an I/O operation of interest to you
-  * for example - check if `ServerSocketChannel` has any incoming connections ready to accept
 * large number of channels can be checked for readiness simultaneously
     * true readiness selection is performed by operating system
     * One of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready
     * abstractions by which Java code can request readiness selection service from the underlying operating system
-* manages information about a set of registered channels and their readiness states
-  * Channels are registered with selectors, and a selector can be asked to update the readiness states of the channels currently registered with it
-* SelectionKey encapsulates the registration relationship between a specific channel and a specific selector
-  * SelectionKey objects contain two bit sets (encoded as integers) indicating which channel operations the registrant has an interest in and which operations the channel is ready to perform.
-* given channel can be registered with more than one selector and has no idea which Selector objects it's currently registered with.
+* given channel can be registered with more than one selector and has no idea which `Selector` objects it's currently registered with.
-* Selectors are the managing objects, not the selectable channel objects.
-  The Selector object performs readiness selection of channels registered with it and manages selection keys.
 * data never passes through them
 * maintains three sets of keys:
     * Registered key set
         * currently registered keys associated with the selector
-        * not every registered key is necessarily still valid.
+        * not every registered key is necessarily still valid
-        * returned by the keys( ) method
+        * returned by the `keys()` method
     * Selected key set
         * `Selected key set c Registered key set`
-        * key whose associated channel was determined by the selector to be ready for at least one of the operations in the key's interest set.
+        * key whose associated channel was determined by the selector to be ready for at least one of the operations in the key's interest set
-        * returned by the selectedKeys( )
+        * returned by the `selectedKeys()`
-        * selected key set vd the ready set
+    * selected key set vs the key's ready set
-            * Each key has an embedded ready set that indicates the set of operations the associated channel is ready to perform
+        * each key has an embedded ready set, and each key can be in selected key set
     * Cancelled key set
         * `Cancelled key set c Registered key set`
-        * contains keys whose cancel( ) methods have been called (the key has been invalidated), but they have not been deregistered
+        * contains keys whose `cancel()` methods have been called (the key has been invalidated), but they have not been deregistered
 * following three steps are performed:
   1. The cancelled key set is checked